Seilern Triptych: Center panel

-The figures in the centre panel are significantly larger and more volumetric, or solid than those in the wings.
+The figures in the centre panel are significantly larger and more volumetric, or solid, than those in the wings.
 Although the panel is connected to the wings by the continuous skyline, the scale and temporal setting of the central panel is very different from that of the wings.
-The scale is much reduced, and the figures are far more tightly compacted, bringing them much closer to the viewer, setting the scene with a far shallower and less realised space than the wings.
+The scale is much reduced, and the figures are far more tightly compacted, bringing them much closer to the viewer and setting the scene in a far shallower, less realised space than the wings.
 Their prominence in the pictorial space has at times been compared to concurrent trends in sculpture, especially by Claus Sluter.